ES-DOC/esdoc-cim/README.txt

 All of the packages are developed together as a single Enterprise Architect (EA) project.
 This project is stored in the top-level cim.xmi file.
 As changes to the UML ocurr, this file gets overwritten.

 The concim2appcim.xsl file can be used to transform that cim.xmi file to a series of XSD files defining the APPCIM.
 The CIM makes use of some external schemas (xlink, gmd, gml, etc.).
 These can be found in the "external_schemas" project w/in this SVN repository.
+Be sure to specify the "namespace" and "version" paramters for that transformation (you can also use set debug to "true" to print out what the code is doing).

 **********